Recipe:

 Verdict:

+My child ate some, but wasn't in love with them.
 I adored these cookies, and so did my partner.
 I think that I might want to double this recipe in the future, because I'm going to be out of cookies fast.
 I think these are some of the best ones that I've baked so far.

 I made the dough separately, and it looks like there is a lot more vanilla sugar cookies than chocolate (if you follow this to the letter).